-PET presents many advantages including aesthetics, barrier properties, durability, recyclability and sustainability, thus making it the material of choice for a wide range of packaging applications across various market segments.
+PET-food-packagingPolyethylene Terephthalate (PET) presents many advantages, including aesthetics, visual appeal, strong barrier properties, durability, recyclability and sustainability, thus making it the material of choice for a wide range of packaging applications across various market segments.

 A key specification in PET that drastically affects its functionality and processability in both extrusion and thermoforming is the intrinsic viscosity.
-Control, or lack thereof, of PETs intrinsic viscosity at the extrusion stage can make or break packaging performance, resulting in issues ranging from downstream quality problems to added cost.
+Effective control, or lack thereof, at the extrusion stage can significantly influence packaging performance, resulting in issues ranging from quality defects to increased operational costs.

 Understanding PET and Intrinsic Viscosity